Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Models

 Although being a free theory, the massive case of the KG model is the first nontrivial test example of our method.
 While the massless case is diagonal in our computational basis, the massive case is fully non-diagonal.
 Due to a finite correlation length $\xi\sim\frac{1}{m}$ the entanglement for $m>\frac{1}{L}$ saturates to an area law plateau where $S(\ell)=\text{const}$.
 At distance closer than $\xi$ to the boundaries, the curve $S_N$ interpolates smoothly to the zero value at the boundaries.
 For $m<\frac{1}{L}$, there is a smooth crossover from a log law to an area law scaling of the entanglement entropy.

 For thermal states, the vN entanglement entropy becomes the thermodynamic entropy and there is a smooth crossover with increasing temperature to a volume law $S(\ell)\propto\ell$.
-In non-equilibrium dynamics in the massless case, the vN entropy is expected to grow linearly in time \cite{calabrese_entanglement_2009}.
-In case of a finite system, the growth stops when excitations from the splitting point reach the boundaries of the system and one expects a recurrent dynamics.
+In non-equilibrium dynamics in the massless case, the vN entropy is expected to grow linearly in time~\cite{calabrese_entanglement_2009}.
+In case of a finite system, the growth stops when excitations from the splitting point reach the boundaries of the system and one expects recurrent dynamics.
 In the massive case, the linear growth is superposed with an oscillatory component with a frequency given by the boson mass~\cite{alba_entanglement_2018}.

-To generate analytical predictions for the KG model to compare our numerical method against, we the covariance matrix formalism which is a convenient framework because of its simplicity and because it also enables to model cutoff effects.
+To generate analytical predictions for the KG model to compare our numerical method against, we employ the covariance matrix formalism~\cite{casini_entanglement_2009,serafini_quantum_2017}.
+It is a convenient framework because of its simplicity and because it also enables to model cutoff effects.
 Further details are outlined in appendix~\ref{sec:app_covmat}.